 The project scope can be set directly from the command line when creating a new project, if you use the teamUser and teamGroup options.
-For more details, refer to the Command Line Interface manual available matching the search term.
+For more details, refer to the Command Line Interface manual.

 In order to give visibility to the user admin over the projects created by the user demo, follow these steps: